 A cheap hack for the home office is to paint your filing cabinet with chalkboard paint.
 Now you have a space for notes and files!

 That’s all I have for this week.
-I hope you are inspired to go forth and organize.
-If you enjoyed this post, I would love you forever if you’d share it to social media (you can click your favorite platforms button on the side), and please pin this to Pinterest!
+I hope it inspired you to go forth and organize.
+If you enjoyed this post, I would love you forever if you’d share it on social media (you can click your favorite platforms button on the side), and please pin this to Pinterest!

 Now that I’ve given you some ideas on organizing your home space, you might also want to consider snagging a FREE copy of my crafting checklist.
 By signing up for my email community (I never send spam, and you can always unsubscribe if it all becomes too much), once you click the confirmation link in your email, I will send you the link to access a free PDF copy of the checklist.

-Next week I’m going to show you how to make a gorgeous charm-style beaded bracelet, so if you’re curious do check that out.
-Until next time, stay crafty my friends!
+Next week I’m going to show you how to make a gorgeous charm-style beaded bracelet, so if you’re curious check that out.
+Until next time, stay crafty, my friends!